flutter/website/src/web.md

 into a single, minified source file that can be deployed to any web server.

-While traditional web approaches remain a great choice, we envision the web support available in Flutter being valuable in many scenarios.
+While traditional web approaches remain a great choice<sup>*</sup>, we envision the web support available in Flutter being valuable in many scenarios.
 For example:

 **A connected [Progressive Web Application][] built with Flutter** : Web support for Flutter enables existing mobile-based applications